Buildings and architecture of Brighton and Hove: Monuments, memorials, and public art

 The city also has several war memorials, including the main First World War memorials—Hove War Memorial, by Sir Edwin Lutyens is located on Grand Avenue; Brighton War Memorial is in Old Steine Gardens.
 Both include later rededications.
 During the First World War, thousands of Indian casualties were treated in makeshift hospitals in the pavilion and elsewhere in Brighton; those who died of their wounds are honoured by a memorial gate on the south side of the pavilion and by the Chattri in the downs above Patcham, where many Indian casualties were cremated.
 Also in Old Steine Gardens is an obelisk commemorating casualties from campaigns in Egypt in the late 19th century.
 On the seafront by Regency Square, a statue of a bugler by Charles Leonard Hartwell commemorates the Second Boer War.
 All are listed buildings.

-Other public monuments include statues of royalty, such as the statue of Edward IV outside the pavilion, and statues of Queen Victoria—one in gardens off Marlborough Place by Carlo Nicoli, and one on Grand Avenue, Hove, by Thomas Brock.
+Other public monuments include statues of royalty, such as the statue of George IV outside the pavilion and two statues of Queen Victoria—one in gardens off Marlborough Place by Carlo Nicoli, and one on Grand Avenue, Hove, by Thomas Brock.
 The Peace Statue was created by Newbury Abbot Trent in 1912 as a memorial to King Edward VII; it stands on the seafront at the historic boundary between Brighton and Hove.
 Old Steine Gardens contains several monuments, including a fountain erected for Queen Victoria's 27th birthday in 1846.
 The Patcham Pylons, on the A23 road, were erected in 1928 to mark Brighton's historic northern boundary.
 Along the seafront and in the grounds of the Royal Sussex County Hospital are numerous modern sculptures.